wp-plugins/meta-keywords-generator/readme.txt

 A. Feel free to contact us any time and we will take the pain to customize it for your use.

 == Changelog ==
+1.09	2012 November  13	Modified links and other settings
 1.08	2012 January   14	Now compatible with Wordpress 3.3.1
 1.07	2011 November  24	Changed the forum link as it is no longer available.
 1.06	2011 October   21	Changed textbox to text area.
 Thanks Omer Barlas for suggesting.